 Click on the feature image below to navigate through all of the pictures in this car’s gallery:

-Posted earlier this week in Brooklyn here on Craigslist is an ex-Danish Military 1978 Mercedes-Benz Unimog 416 the current caretaker for the past three-and-a-half years is asking $30,000 for, however he does mention that price is negotiable.
-If you are serious about buying this Unimog, you can contact the seller via e-mail here.
+Originally listed in October 2019 on Craigslist in Brooklyn is an ex-Danish Military 1978 Mercedes-Benz Unimog 416 the current caretaker for the past three-and-a-half years is asking $30,000 for, however, he does mention that price is negotiable.

 Ironically, when Friedrich and Rößler introduced the concept in 1945, Mercedes-Benz leadership was not interested.
 Consequently, Friedrich left M-B to work on the Unimog full-time and by 1948 was in full production.
 Demand was so high that Friedrich was able to sell his infant Unimog business to Mercedes-Benz by 1950.